www.deejaysystem.com

 <Input Name="A_JOG" Type="ENCODER" Command="0x0B" Id="0x36" Mode="1" Left="127" Right="1" Pulses="45" /> <Input Name="A_PITCH" Type="ANALOGHR" Channel="0" Command="0x0E" Min="0" Max="16383" Center="8192" Invert="1" /> ...

-Values common to all the controls:
+Common values to all controls:

 Value Description